dslmeinte/littoral-templates/README.md

 ```

 evaluates to `"foo<eol><eol>"`.
+Because of this, it’s usually not a good idea to have multi-line strings ending with EOLs of their own in your template code.
+Moreover, because multi-line strings break indentation, they’re probably not great to have anyway.

 Splitting is done on *EOLs of any style*, so this *effectively normalizes* EOLs, meaning that even if multi-line strings use different EOL, `asString` will only use the set EOL style.